Find Affordable College Courses

 Notre Dame, IN

-University of Notre Dame came in at #8 in this year’s edition of the Best Neurobiology & Neurosciences Schools in the Great Lakes Region ranking.
+University of Notre Dame ranked #8 on this year’s Best Neurobiology & Neurosciences Schools in the Great Lakes Region list.
 Notre Dame is a fairly large private not-for-profit school located in the large suburb of Notre Dame.

 Neurobiology majors at Notre Dame take out an average of $19,250 in student loans while working on their egree.
 This translates to an average monthly loan payment of $599, based on a 10-year repayment plan.